 It isn’t clear what you want to do or how you’re going to do it

 The Building Resilient Economies programme covers a broad range of areas.
 When writing your application assume we are well informed, but not expert in your policy area, and fully explain what you intend to do and how.
 The outline application is an opportunity to describe simply what you want to do, why and how it relates to a fair economy.
 Using the 5w’s (what, who, where, when, why) should help structure your thinking and express the logic behind your proposal.

-It isn’t clear in how the solution you propose will deal with the problem you identified.
+It isn’t clear in how the solution you propose will deal with the problem you identified

 Some applications make a clear case for why the problem they have identified needs to be addressed but don’t explain why the solution they propose is the right one.
 We need to understand the logic chain that takes you from the problem you identify to the solution you propose: what is your theory of change?
 We also recommend that you keep it to the point.
 Rhetoric won’t sell your project, facts and logical arguments will.
 Focus on the causes of problems, rather than their symptoms.

-The application isn’t sufficiently charitable.
+The application isn’t sufficiently charitable

-We cannot support activity that is politically partisan, primarily delivers private benefit to you or your company or doesn’t fit with the accepted definition of charitable purposes.
+We cannot support activity that is politically partisan, primarily delivers private benefit to you or your organisation or doesn’t fit with the accepted definition of charitable purposes.
 You don’t have to be a charity to apply, but your proposed activity must be charitable in its nature.

 The project doesn’t add value or connect to pre-existing activity

 We do not wish to support activity that doesn’t add value to or simply duplicates what is already in existence.
 We turn down a number of applications because they do not acknowledge or connect to others already operating in the field or make a case as to why additional or different activity is needed.

 The potential impact of the project is limited